n1majne3/Joplin-Action-for-macOS/README.md

 # Joplin-Action-for-macOS
-This is for build arm64 and x64 versions of dmg package for Joplin.
+This is for building arm64 and x64 versions of dmg packages for Joplin.